crespire/ruby_chess/implementation.md

 * Move.obstructed? - Are there any friendlies on the move?
 * Move.capture? - Are there any captures on the move?
-* Move.valid_moves - Return a list of Cells that piece can actually traverse to in a psuedo-legal way.
+* Move.valid_moves - Return a list of Cells that piece can actually traverse to in a pseudo-legal way.
 We don't care, at this point, about legal moves, just moves we can actually make.

 So, the `Move` should contain all reachable cells on the board, then we can use these predicates and `possible_moves` to filter out squares that are blocked, not eligible etc.